 - Federal government

 Depending on where the lawyer works, there will be varying roles and responsibilities.
 Government lawyers may be one of the following:

 - Public defenders

 Lawyers working for the government can work for almost every government agency that exists.
-From Homeland Security to the Environmental Protection Agency to the IRS, lawyers have plenty of career opportunities with the government.
+From Homeland Security to the Environmental Protection Agency to the IRS, lawyers have plenty of career opportunities with the various government agencies.